paranext/paranext-core/README.md

 - In `manifest.json`:

   - Replace `paranext-extension-template` with `your-extension-name` (2 occurrences)
-  - Replace the description with your own description
   - Update ownership information and other relevant fields as desired

 - In `package.json`:

   - Replace `paranext-extension-template` with `your-extension-name` (2 occurrences)
-  - Replace the description with your own description
   - Update ownership information and other relevant fields as desired

 - In `assets/displayData.json`: